Lent – Day 23 – Expectant Hope

 When we are at low points in our lives, when we’ve become entangled in circumstances that overwhelm and weigh us down, God comes with His provision to provide all that we need and more.
 And this He does for all of His creation.

-The eyes of all wait upon the Lord, to provide and to satisfy the desire for life, for food, for clothes, for rain in due season, for the Sun, the moon, the stars, for hope, for patience, for longsuffering, for forgiveness, for encouragement, for material things, for water, for love, for every living creature.
+The eyes of all wait upon the Lord, to provide and to satisfy their desire for life, for food, for clothes, for rain in due season, for the Sun, the Moon, the stars, for hope, for patience, for longsuffering, for forgiveness, for encouragement, for material things, for water, for love, for every living creature.
 And He never fails to provide.
-He never fails to satisfy and then some, because He is the God of more than enough.
+He never fails to satisfy and then some, because He is the God of more than enough, El Shaddai.
 His provisions for us are limitless.
 We need only ask, believe and receive.

 Look to Jesus, whenever, whatever and wherever the need, whatever the desire, He will not fail you.